substratusai/substratusai.github.io/docs/guides/serving-models.md

 <!-- THE MARKDOWN (.md) FILE IS GENERATED FROM THE NOTEBOOK (.ipynb) FILE -->

 The Substratus Server resource lets you serve models that were loaded into Substratus.
+You can use one of Substratus provided Server images or create your own image.

+Substratus provides the following images:
-Substratus provides a serving image that uses Basaran to provide an OpenAI compatible API endpoint and also a Web UI which is compatible with most of the Large Language Models on HuggingFace.
+* `substratusai/model-server-basaran`: This image can serve most HuggingFace models.
+It uses Basaran to provide an OpenAI compatible API endpoint and also a Web UI with streaming support.
+* `substratusai/model-server-llama-cpp`: This image can serve GGML models that are supported by llama.cpp

-## Creating a server for falcon-7b-instruct
+## Tutorial: Creating a Server for falcon-7b-instruct

 Prerequisites: